upspin/upspin/doc/signup.md

 $ mkdir $HOME/up
 ```

-Then run the `upspinfs` command giving that directory as its sole argument:
+Then run the `upspinfs` command giving that directory with the `-mount` flag:

 ```
-$ upspinfs $HOME/up
+$ upspinfs -mount $HOME/up
 ```

 Now you have access to the full Upspin name space: